microsoft/copilot-camp/docs/pages/custom-engine/01-custom-engine-agent.md

 ## CONGRATULATIONS

 You have completed Lab B1 - Build a custom engine agent using Azure OpenAI and Teams Toolkit!
-If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab01-From-TTK-template/CareerGenie).
+If you want explore further, the source code of this lab is available in the [Copilot Developer Camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab01-From-TTK-template/CareerGenie).

 You are now ready to proceed to Lab B2 - Index your data in Azure AI Search and bring it into your custom engine agent.
 Select Next.